Can Edibles Go Bad

 Keep in a Cool and Dry Area

 Heat has a degrading effect on cannabinoids, causing them to convert into other minor cannabinoids or to lose their therapeutic properties.
-Also, bacteria and fungi love humidity and warm temperatures while stocking edibles.
-So, the best way to prevent your edibles from stale fast is to avoid temperature changes and moisture by storing your edibles in a cool and dry area.
+Also, bacteria and fungi love humidity and warm temperatures when stocking edibles.

 Use Sealed Airtight Containers